Menu

 Comments

-• January 25, 2020 9:21 AM | Kevin Kracke
+• January 25, 2020 9:21 AM | Anonymous member

 The author acknowledges the many ethical and poor practice pitfalls that we psychologists should and must avoid.
 None so significant as "a signed consent form does not substitute for the informing process."
 Psychologists no matter their length of practicing should heed such admonition.